Hayward places third at WashU’s inaugural A&S Innovates Research Pitch Competition

 Clarissa Hayward on the Medhi Hasan Show Read More »

-This course is a graduate survey designed to introduce students to the scope, concepts, and methods of political theory.
-Its intended audience is students in the field (including minors) and in cognate disciplines.
-Over the course of the semester we will ask, “What is political theory, and how does one ‘do’ it?” exploring methodological debates
+This course is a graduate survey designed to introduce students to key methods, approaches, and concepts in political theory.
+Its intended audience is PhD students in political science, philosophy, and related disciplines who have an interest in political theory.
+Over the course of the semester we will ask, “What is political theory, and how does one do it?”

 Political Science 568, “Graduate Field Survey in Political Theory” Read More »